Sign Up for a Blood Drive

 Ear & Body Piercing: There is not a waiting period if ear piercing is performed by the gun method and no infection occurs.
 You must wait one year after having other body piercing.

-If tattoo was acquired after Jan.
-1, 2013 in Florida - 2 week deferral and fully healed
+If tattoo was acquired in Florida or Georgia - 2 week deferral and fully healed

-If tattoo was acquired before Jan.
-1, 2013 in Florida - 12 month deferral
+If tattoo was acquired outside of Florida or Georgia- 12 month deferral.

 Hepatitis: We cannot accept blood from anyone who has had hepatitis after age 10.
 If you have had close contact with someone who has had hepatitis, we must defer your donation for a year.